Nanciee/cypress-autorecord/README.md

 ```

 ## Known Issues

-#### Uncaught CypressError appears for certain requests
-You should only ever see this error when you have a test that calls the same url but expect different response bodies based on different request bodies.
-The error message will show up when your test fails but **this error does not effect your mocks or tests in any way and is not causing your test to fail!** If you are curious to know a little bit more, take a look [here](https://github.com/Nanciee/cypress-autorecord/issues/5#issuecomment-508616149).

 #### Only XMLHttpRequests will be recorded and stubbed
 Cypress-autorecord leverages Cypress' built in `cy.route` to handle stubbing, which means that it inherits some limitations as well.
 This is the disclaimer on the `cy.route` documentation page with some potential workarounds: